 To help you on your journey, we’ve put together a short list of recommendations from Dr. Paul Ekman himself:

-If you are in high school and are interested in emotion:
+If you are in high school and are interested in studying human emotions:

 Apply to a college or university at which there is an expert on emotion and/or facial expression.
 The Psychology Department at UC Berkeley has four faculty members who work on emotion, one of whom studies facial expression.
 The University of Wisconsin has a program on emotion and compassion, with emphasis on neuroscience substrates.
 If you are really ambitious, here is our list of over 250 major contributors to the field of emotion.

-If you are an undergraduate, interested in emotion and/or facial expressions:
+If you are an undergraduate interested in studying/pursuing a career focused on emotions and/or facial expressions: